-In order to counteract that uncertainty, Uber had to make it as low-risk as possible for potential users.
-And they did that by offering potential users ride credits when and if they accepted a referral.
-For example, accept this referral from your friend, and get $20 of ride credits.
+To counteract that uncertainty, Uber had to make it as low-risk as possible for potential users.
+And they did that by offering potential users ride credits as well when they've accepted a referral.

-Akin to offering a free trial or a money back guarantee, people are more likely to try something if they have nothing to lose in terms of money or time.
+Akin to offering a free trial or a money-back guarantee, people are more likely to try something if they have little to lose in terms of money or time.
 This tendency is especially pronounced when people are trying novel products and services.

-And it worked considering that Uber has since expanded into 50 countries and is basically a household name.
+And it worked considering that Uber has since expanded into 50 countries and is now a household name.

 This can be accomplished via two important channels.

 First, you can email the selected members directly.
 This is probably the most efficient and direct method.